fedormlevin/sentiment-amazon-markers-reviews/README.md

 Area Under Curve: 0.7618616199514456<br>
 Recall score: 0.9856521739130435<br>
 Precision score: 0.9614079728583546<br>
-Although the Accuracy Score is high, model is predicting big part of the negative reviews (0) incorrectly (False Positives = 91)<br>
+Although the Accuracy Score is high, almost half of the negative reviews (0) estimated incorrectly (False Positives = 91)<br>
 What are the features with smallest (predicting negatives reviews) and largest (predicting positive) coefficients?
 ```python
 # get the feature names as numpy array